jupyterhub/mybinder.org-deploy/docs/source/incident-reports/2020-07-09-simultaneous-launches-scipy.md

 1. Something about how to notice whether we're hitting GKE node limits? *We can add a threshold to certain Grafana charts, indicating the current limit.
-Not sure how to keep it up-to-date.*
+Not sure how to keep it up-to-date. [issue here](https://github.com/jupyterhub/mybinder.org-deploy/issues/1533).
 2. Consider dedicated nodes or cluster for large events we know are going to use Binder a lot (e.g. `scipy.mybinder.org`). [see issue here](https://github.com/jupyterhub/mybinder.org-deploy/issues/1526)
 3. Include a "tips and recommendations" step to the official "quota increase" issues.